ultraio/blockchain-development-tools/scripts/fake_oracle/README.md

 1. `-c, --config` - Provide configuration for oracle rates pushed over time

 This option expects a relative or absolute path to the JSON file containing the rates specification to be pushed on chain.
-Default value is `config.json`.
-In case no config is provided and default `config.json` does not exist then all rates pushed will be constant 1 UOS-USD.
+Default value is `config.json` if `-c` option is used without an argument.
+In case no config argument is provided then all rates pushed will be constant 1 UOS/USD by default.

 2. `-i, --interval` - Specify pushrate interval in ms for all exchanges